Home Park (capacity 18,600)

 In 2001, three stands were demolished and rebuilt.
 The Devonport and Barn Park Ends, along with the Lyndhurst Stand now have covered, all-seater, single tier stands which completely enclose the stadium on those three sides.
-The Grandstand side of the stadium is currently closed as it undergoes major redevelopment.
+The Grandstand side of the stadium has recently reopened after major redevelopment.

 Away fans visiting Home Park are located in the Barn Park End.
 There is a typical allocation of around 1,300, though this can be increased if required.

 There is a large car park at the stadium itself, which is free, but it is advised to arrive early.
 There is street parking available if you’re willing to walk between 10-15 minutes from the stadium.

 We’ve compiled a list of car parks, below, near to Home Park for hassle free parking while you’re at the match.

 |Car Park||Sat Nav||Cost||Distance to Ground||Description|

 |Home Park Stadium Car Park||PL2 3DQ||Free||0.1km||This car park is popular for away fans but it is advised to arrive early.
 This is because it operates on a ‘first come, first to leave’ basis.
 This means if you’re last to arrive, then you could be waiting for up to an hour to exit the stadium after the game has finished.|